Who takes the throne if Queen Elizabeth dies: Who becomes king and when? Could Camilla be Queen?

-Who takes the throne if Queen Elizabeth II dies: Who will become king, will Camilla be 'queen', and when will the next king be crowned?
+Who takes the throne now Queen Elizabeth II has died: Who will become king, will Camilla be 'queen', and when will the king be crowned?

-Buckingham Palace has announced concern for the Queen's health, prompting many to ask what the convention is to appoint become Britain’s next monarch?
+Her majesty Queen Elizabeth II after a 70-year reign passed away yesterday at Balmoral aged 96, prompting many to ask what the convention is to appoint Britain’s next monarch?

 Queen Elizabeth II is the world’s longest-reigning monarch after ascending to Britain’s throne in 1952 after her father, King George VI, passed away.